-Are there days when you feel like you never left the office or you just don’t have the energy to deal with the many demands of home life?
+Are there days when you feel like you never left the office?
+Or you just don’t have the energy to deal with the many demands of home life?
+Creating margin between work and relationships isn’t easy.
 Without even knowing it, many people are living life on the edge these days.
 They have this feeling that something isn’t exactly right, but they can’t quite put their finger on what would make it right.

 Commitments, deadlines, long work hours, endless carpooling, sports teams, being “driven,” corporate goals looming with emphasis on the bottom line, trying to be actively involved in the community and raising a family are all things people expect at work and at home.

 At a time when there is a lot of push for being more efficient and using less people-power to get the job done, people seem to be on the verge of becoming just another “machine” for meeting the bottom line.
 According to experts like Dr. Richard Swenson, author of “Margin: Restoring Emotional, Physical, Financial and Time Reserves to Overloaded Lives,” this way of thinking is putting a strain on us and on our society.

 So many employees live for the weekend, but actually never get a break because they feel tethered to technology.
 Not responding to emails over the weekend can make us feel guilty, and then Sunday rolls around and it feels like we never disconnected.

 One executive’s workday begins at 7:30 a.m. and ends somewhere between 6:30 and 7:00 p.m.
 In order to deal with family needs, she leaves her job around 5 to take care of the immediate family needs, grabs something to eat and heads to her home office for another couple of hours of work.